Improved bounds for noisy group testing with constant tests per item: Proof of DD bound, Theorem

-Now consider some particular negative test $a$.
-The probability that a healthy individual $x$ is assigned to this test is $d/k$ by \eqref{eq_prop_test}.
-By \Lem~\ref{lem_COMP_healthy_2}, we know that $\abs{\zeroplus} = kn^{-\Omega(1)}$.
-Since each such individual is assigned to tests mutually independently, we find for the truly negative test $a$ that
+We can now calculate the probability that no individual $x \in \zeroplus$ is assigned to $a$, bearing in mind that the size of $\zeroplus$ is random, and that each such individual is assigned to tests mutually independently.
+Using \eqref{reform2}, and decomposing the sum into two parts, this is given by (for a given $V$)